dedis/cothority/omniledger/Contracts.md

 ## Interaction between Instructions and Instances

 Every instruction sent by a client indicates the `InstanceID` it is sent to.
-Omniledger will start by verifying the authorization as described above, then use the `InstanceID` to look up the responsible contract for this instance and then send the instruction to that contract.
+OmniLedger will start by verifying the authorization as described above, then use the `InstanceID` to look up the responsible contract for this instance and then send the instruction to that contract.
 A client can call an instance with one of the following three basic instructions: